-Pros: More regular, lighter periods with less cramping, no need to remember a daily pill.
+Pros: Lighter periods with less cramping, no need for a daily pill.

 Birth Control Shot

-The birth control shot, known as Depo-Provera, is a hormonal injection that protects against pregnancy for three months.
-For the typical couple, it is more effective than the birth control pill -- only 3% of users get pregnant in one year.
+A hormonal injection called Depo-Provera can protect against pregnancy for three months.
+It is more effective than the birth control pill; only 3% of women using this method will get pregnant in one year.
 It may cause spotting or other side effects.

 Birth Control Implant

-Cons: Requires surgery, may not be reversible, expensive.
-Doesn't protect against STDs.
+Cons: Surgery required, may not be reversible, costly, no protection against STDs.